-Plurality Voting Standard: There are four available director positions for election as Class II directors at the Annual Meeting.
-Because this is a contested election and the number of director nominees exceeds the number of available director positions, only those directors who receive the highest number of votes cast in favor of their election on their respective resolution in person or by proxy (meaning the number of shares voted "FOR" each nominee) will be elected to serve on the Board as Class II directors.
+Plurality Voting Standard: Our Articles of Association provide for a plurality voting standard for contested director elections.
+There are four available director positions for election as Class II directors at the Annual Meeting.
+Because this is a contested election in which the number of director nominees exceeds the number of available director positions, only those directors who receive the highest number of votes cast in favor of their election on their respective resolution (meaning the number of shares voted "FOR" each nominee) in person or by proxy at the Annual Meeting will be elected to serve on the Board as Class II directors.
 Abstentions and broker non-votes will have no effect on the election of the director nominees because they are not considered to be votes cast.